 This tutorial demonstrates how to plot bands.
 This is done for silicon starting from a self-consistent LDA density.
-An example of color plotting is provided as an additional exercise.
+Plotting bands with color weights is given an additional exercise.

 The starting point is a self-consistent LDA calculation, you may want to review the DFT tutorial for silicon.
-Copy the following lines to a file called init.si:
+Copy the contents of the box below to file init.si.

 LATTICE ALAT=10.26 PLAT= 0.00000000 0.50000000 0.50000000 0.50000000 0.00000000 0.50000000 0.50000000 0.50000000 0.00000000 # pos means cartesian coordinates, units of alat SITE ATOM=Si POS= 0.00000000 0.00000000 0.00000000 ATOM=Si POS= 0.25000000 0.25000000 0.25000000